 When can I get 4G mobile internet?

-How fast will 4G mobile broadband really be?
+How fast is 4G mobile broadband?

 The theoretical speed is actually much higher, being 100Mb+, but it will be quite some time before we can hope for 4G mobile broadband speeds in that category.

 However, what 15-30Mb speeds will offer is instantaneous browsing and streaming of content, as well as lightening fast downloads.
 It should also be a really big boon for mobile Wi-Fi and MiFi units, as that kind of capacity means a bunch of laptops, netbooks and other mobile broadband compatible devices will be able to operate at once from a single mobile broadband SIM.